ccnlab/pubweb/content/teaching/ccn.md

 Due to the virus, the course will be entirely online, with lectures available on YouTube, and an interactive zoom discussion session during the scheduled lecture times shown above.  *The zoom sessions will be recorded* and available on the canvas site for the benefit of those who were not able to make it -- *if you do not want to be recorded, you can communicate through email, canvas, or the zulip (slack-alike) site*.

-This course overall should translate reasonably well to the online format, as the most important learning experiences come from interactively using the simulation software to understand how networks of neurons function.
+This course should translate reasonably well to the online format, as the most important learning experiences come from interactively using the simulation software to understand how networks of neurons function.
 The free online textbook, recorded lectures, and interactive zoom-based discussions all provide support for all the neuroscience, cognitive science, and computer science background behind the models.

 # Goals